Functional approach to quantum friction: effective action and dissipative force: In-out effective action

 To perform the integration over $\omega$, we use that

 and note that $\epsilon$ can be set to zero in the rest of the integrand.
 Performing another change of variables, $u p_2 a \rightarrow x$, the final expression for the effective action reads

 This is the main result of this section, written as a product of dimensionless factors.
 The integral over $x$ on the Eq.\eqref{eq:analiticak} may be performed numerically.
 In Fig. \ref{fig:numerico3+1} we show the result for the imaginary part of the effective action as a function of $u$, for $\Omega a=0.01$.
 As expected, the dissipative effects are strongly suppressed as $u\rightarrow 0$.
+The reason behind this behavior is that there is a threshold in the energy needed to excite the internal degrees of freedom of the material, given by the frequency $\Omega$.
 Indeed, the integral in Eq.(\ref{eq:analiticak}) vanishes as $\exp(-4 \Omega a /u)$ for $u\ll \Omega a$, and grows linearly in $u$ in the opposite limit.

 The imaginary part of the effective action for half-spaces can be obtained by integrating the thin mirrors case, as explained above (see Eq.(\ref{eq:hat-trick2})).
 The result is

 As already mentioned, the coupling constants $g$ for half-spaces and thin mirrors have different dimensions.
 We show the numerical results for this integration in Fig. \ref{fig:numerico3+1semiesp}, as a function of $u$, with $\Omega a=0.01$.
 As in the previous case, there is a strong suppression for low velocities.